 - Step 5: Once the updating process is done, restart your system and plug in your keyboard.

 After rolling out to the newest Windows 10 updates, several users have already reported getting an unresponsive taskbar, especially if they are using any touch device.
-If you are encountering a similar situation, follow our detailed guide to fix the unresponsive taskbar in Windows 10 systems.

 7+ Pro Methods To Resolve The Backspace Error